scionproto/scion/doc/cryptography/drkey.rst

    * - :math:`H_A`
      - end host (identified by its address)
    * - :math:`CS_A`
-     - certificate server located in AS A
+     - Control service located in AS A
    * - :math:`SV_A`
      - AS A's local secret value